Mortal Kombat: Stage show

+Online gambling game

+Mortal Kombat: Federation of Martial Arts technically, this was Mortal Kombat's first "web series," although it was more of an online gambling game with fake money.
+Mortal Kombat's first popular web series would come a decade later and be called Mortal Kombat: Legacy.

 Collectible card games

-Brady Games produced the collectible card game Mortal Kombat Kard Game in 1996.
+BradyGames produced the collectible card game Mortal Kombat Kard Game in 1995.
+The Duelist called the game a "worse clone" of Magic: the Gathering.
 Score Entertainment's 2005 collectible card game Epic Battles also used some of the Mortal Kombat characters.

-Interactive stock trading game

-The Mortal Kombat: Federation of Martial Arts was Threshold Entertainment's answer to the restrictions of the franchise involving the Midway Game Mortal Kombat.
-The challenge was to create a game that successfully promoted the video game without competing against it.
-The answer we developed was to use a stock market investing game model attached to an active online community to generate interest.
-The community discussion built every week leading to a big fight that would play out in installments over the weekend.
-This allowed players to essentially bet on their favorites by purchasing more stock prior to a fight and then hoping that their stock would go up in battle if their player won.

 Reception

 Sales

 Mortal Kombat has been one of the most successful fighting game franchises in video game history, previously only trailing Bandai Namco's Tekken, Capcom's Street Fighter, and Nintendo's Super Smash Bros.
 As of 2021, it has surpassed the competitor fighting game franchises in worldwide lifetime series sales.
 It generated more than $4 billion by the late 1990s and $5 billion in total revenue by 2000.
 A particularly successful game was Mortal Kombat II, which had unprecedented opening week sales figures never seen before in the video game industry, for the first time beating the box office numbers of summer hit films.
 The Mortal Kombat games, however, have not been localized in Japan after the Super Famicom release of Mortal Kombat II, due to content guidelines against depictions of blood, gore and dismemberment (Tobias blaming their "very americanized" character design).

 Mortal Kombat games have sold more than 6 million units by 1994 and 26 million by 2007, and the figure has exceeded 30 million by 2012.
 As of 2022, the franchise had sold about 79 million units.
+By 2025, it has surpassed over 100 million copies.